-- 1. Remove the seat. ▶ P. 67 - 2.
-Remove the battery holder by removing the bolt. - 4.
-Disconnect the positive \oplus terminal from the battery. - 5.
-Remove the battery taking care not to drop the terminal nuts.
+- 1. Remove the seat. ▶ P. 71 - 2.
+Remove the battery holder by removing the bolt. - 3.
+Disconnect the negative ⊖ terminal from the battery. - 4.
+Disconnect the positive $\oplus$ terminal from the battery. - 5.
+Remove the battery, taking care not to drop the terminal nuts.

-Installation
+I Installation

 Install the parts in the reverse order of removal.
-Always connect the positive \oplus terminal first.
-Make sure that bolts and nuts are tight.
+Always connect the positive $\bigoplus$ terminal first.
+Make sure bolts and nuts are tight.

-Make sure the clock information is correct after the battery is reconnected. ▶ P. 28 For proper handling of the battery, see "Maintenance Fundamentals." ▶ P. 56 "Battery Goes Dead." ▶ P. 84
+Make sure the clock information is correct after the battery is reconnected. ▶ P. 28 For proper handling of the battery, see "Maintenance Fundamentals." ▶ P. 57 "Battery Goes Dead." ▶ P. 88